tonycai/smart_crypto_portfolio_manager/README.md

 - `a2a/`: Implementation of the Agent-to-Agent communication protocol
 - `config/`: Configuration files for each agent
 - `common/`: Shared utilities and code

+### Adding New Agents

+1. Create a new directory in `agents/`
+2. Create an `agent.json` file defining the agent's capabilities
+3. Implement the agent's functionality
+4. Add the agent to `docker-compose.yml`

+### Extending Agent Capabilities

+1. Add new capability definitions to the agent's `agent.json` file
+2. Implement the corresponding handler functions
+3. Register the handlers in the agent's initialization

 ## API Documentation